AN 044: Aligning LVDS Clock and Data Signals in Trion Devices

 Delay Calibration

 There is an optimal window that is considered the center point of a valid data sampling window.
-The source synchronous clock and data signals should arrive at the deserializer inputs at the same time; however, the optimal window can vary depending upon package LVDS lane position (i.e., top/bottom/left/right) and PCB trace design.
+The source synchronous clock and data signals should arrive at the deserializer inputs at the same time; however, the optimal window can vary depending upon package LVDS lane position (i.e., top, bottom, left, or right) and PCB trace design.

-Keep in mind that some skew will likely be present due to slight variations in production.
+Your system will probability have some skew due to slight variations in production.
 Therefore, Efinix strongly recommends calibrating the delay settings for LVDS clock and data alignment to ensure best performance.

 Calibrating with Static Delay